Does your dog lean on you? Most dog parents have experienced a pooch leaning on their legs at least once in their lives.

 Smaller dogs can achieve this closeness by being picked up or lazing about on their humans’ laps, but such luxuries cannot always be afforded to larger dogs.
 In order to have that social closeness, big dogs tend to lean on the legs of their humans.

 At the end of the day, you know your dog best.
-What one dog’s leaning means may be a completely different indicator than why another dog leans against their human.
+One dog’s reason for leaning may be completely different than why another dog leans against their human.

-If you are comfortable with your dog leaning on you, go ahead and let them do it.
+If you’re comfortable with your dog leaning on you, go ahead and let them do it.
 If you have a larger or heavier dog, however, make sure you are ready at any and all times for the mighty lean!

 Is your dog a leaner?
-If so, is it something that you enjoy?
+Do you like when they lean against you?
 Let us know in the comments below!